MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/New-AdfsAccessControlPolicy.md

 ## How to create a Federation metadata file?

-The federation metadata document is a XML file that is available for [download](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata).Enter in your federation service name and click the 'Get federation metadata' button to retrieve your document.
+The federation metadata document is an XML file that is available for [download](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata).
+Enter your federation service name and select the **Get federation metadata** button to retrieve your document.

 ## EXAMPLES